 Lines 406-407: Need to add clarity here on “the ocean”.
 I’m pretty sure what the authors mean is that the increase in mixed layer temperature provided by the on-going (though decreasing) RF is almost exactly offset by the decrease in temperature of the mixed layer due to heat transport to the deep ocean – such that the mixed layer temperature stays fairly constant.
 The fact that these two rates are roughly the same is, I believe, coincidental.

+Reviewer’s comment is muddy; first he suggests the mixed layer temperature decreases (which is not correct) then he says that it stays fairly constant.
+The key cancellation is between the rate of decrease of CO2 forcing and the declining rate of ocean heat uptake.
+The balance between the two is not entirely coincidental since both involve transport times in the ocean.
+Text has been modified to emphasize the basic physics of this response which adds to the fact that it occurs in a variety of types of models, and the reader is referred to Solomon et al. (2010) for a detailed analysis.

 Line 449: “ocean and land biosphere”

+done

 Lines 455-456: This cited statement does not seem to be supported by observations.
 So far, we have observed only the slightest rise in airborne fraction over a 50-year period of large increase in CO2 emissions; the observed AF change is probably within the range of error bars (see Global Carbon Project).

+The changes in carbon so far are fairly small.
+This pertains to large net emissions.
+Wording clarified.

 Lines 457-461: This section could be presented more intuitively.
 Radiative forcing increases the temperature of the mixed layer.
 As RF declines, the annual rate of increase of temperature in the mixed layer is reduced.
 Simultaneously, the temperature of the mixed layer decreases as heat is exchanged into the deep ocean.
 The increase of mixed layer temperature from RF and the decrease of mixed layer temperature by deep ocean transport happen to offset each other, resulting in a fairly steady mixed layer temperature.
 (It would be interesting to also comment on under what circumstances it is true that these rates happen to be the same, and under what circumstances they are not.)

+We disagree.
+See above response to 406-407.
+Text not changed.

 Lines 470 & 475: “Instantaneous” temperature change is an incorrect description.
 Matthews et al. defines climate-carbon response (CCR) as the “temperature change over some period of time, [divided]… by the total cumulative CO2 emitted over that period.”
 Allen et al. defines Cumulative Warming Commitment (CWC) as “the peak warming response to a given total injection of CO2 into the atmosphere.”

+Text changed.

 Lines 480-483: Not quite correct as worded, on two points.
 First, “The magnitude of climate changes that occur in the coming century” will be determined by emissions to-date plus the emissions during this century, not “between now and the time by which humans are able to stop emitting CO2” (unless that time is within this century).
 Second, as the authors show in Figure 6, the climate in this century will be determined by not only CO2 but also pollutants such as methane, black carbon, and (not in the figure) other aerosols such as sulfates.

+Wording has been changed to address the first point.
+Second point is covered by the words ‘to a large extent’ since most of the warming is due to carbon dioxide increases.

 Line 482: “are able to” is something of a value judgment.
 These words could be eliminated.

+done